GoogleCloudPlatform/cloud-sql-python-connector/README.md

 )
 ```

+## Support policy

+### Major version lifecycle
+This project uses [semantic versioning](https://semver.org/), and uses the
+following lifecycle regarding support for a major version:

+**Active** - Active versions get all new features and security fixes (that
+wouldn’t otherwise introduce a breaking change).
+New major versions are
+guaranteed to be "active" for a minimum of 1 year.
+**Deprecated** - Deprecated versions continue to receive security and critical
+bug fixes, but do not receive new features.
+Deprecated versions will be publicly
+supported for 1 year.
+**Unsupported** - Any major version that has been deprecated for >=1 year is
+considered publicly unsupported.

+### Release cadence
+This project aims for a minimum monthly release cadence.
+If no new
+features or fixes have been added, a new PATCH version with the latest
+dependencies is released.

 ### Setup for development

 Tests can be run with `nox`.
 Change directory into the `cloud-sql-python-connector` and just run `nox` to run the tests.